ARTS-Laboratory/In-Situ-Water-Quality-Sensor/system_design/README.md

 ## V 0.4.5
 1. Includes 2 component holders.
-One for TDS and ph, and another for TDS, ph, and Turbidity.
+One for TDS and pH, and another for TDS, pH, and Turbidity.
 2. Includes a probe protector that prevent damage to the ends of the probes.
 3. Updated solar flaps to house solar flaps wired in parallel
 4. Solar Flap Fixture Cap updated to include a spot for apple air tag